During her time in college, Emilie tutored her peers in writing. In 2019, she graduated with a BA in Creative Writing.

 Make sure you cite everything you need to within the text.
 Plagiarism is a serious issue in college, and it can be grounds for expulsion.
 Avoid that by always citing quotes, summaries, and paraphrases.

-One Last Consultation
+11. Make One Last Consultation

 Have someone look at the essay again at this point.
 They might catch errors you missed.
 It’s even better if they’re familiar with the style guide your teacher requires, so they can double-check your citations.
 Although there are many citation tools online, they’re not always accurate, so it’s a good idea to get familiar with citations on your own.

 Essay writing is intimidating, but it is necessary.
-You’re not just learning how to write, but you also learn how to make logical arguments, portray your points clearly, and how to understand why people making opposing points believe what they do.
+You’re not just learning how to write, but you also learn how to make logical arguments, portray your points clearly, and understand why people making opposing points believe what they do.

 The Bedford Handbook